 The Patient Centered Medical Home & Specialty Physicians

-- A checklist of recommended information to include on a referral request from a PCMH to a subspecialty/specialty
+- A checklist of information to include in a generic referral to a subspecialist/specialist practice.

-- A checklist of recommended information to include on a response from a PCMH-Neighbor to a referring PCMH practice
+- A checklist of information to include in a subspecialist/specialist’s response after responding to a referral request.

-- Joint Principles for the Medical Education of Physicians as Preparation for Practice in the Patient-Centered Medical Home (December 2010) - These principles, developed jointly by ACP, AAFP, AAP, and AOA, will guide medical school curricula in ensuring that all physicians, regardless of their specialty choice, will have the expertise to practice in a reformed health care delivery system based on the patient-centered medical home (see Press Release).
+- Joint Principles for the Medical Education of Physicians as Preparation for Practice in the Patient-Centered Medical Home (December 2010) - These principles, developed jointly by ACP, AAFP, AAP, and AOA, will guide medical school curricula in ensuring that all physicians, regardless of their specialty choice, will have the expertise to practice in a reformed health care delivery system based on the patient-centered medical home.